What causes increased thirst and urination?

-There are two basic forms of increased thirst and urination.
-In one, a pet passes large amounts of dilute (pale watery) urine then drinks excessively to replace the water lost in the urine.
-In the second form, a pet drinks excessively and then must pass large amounts of dilute urine in order to clear the excess water from the body.
+There are two primary forms of increased thirst and urination.
+In one, a pet passes large amounts of dilute urine and then drinks excessively to replace the water lost in the urine.
+In the second form, a pet drinks excessively and then must pass large amounts of dilute urine in to clear the excess water from the body.

-Increased thirst and urination are associated with a variety of diseases.
-The following list includes some of the more common disorders:
+Increased thirst and urination are associated with various diseases, and the most common are:

-This list is huge!
-How can we possibly determine the cause in my pet?
+How will my veterinarian determine the cause for my pet?

 The search for answers begins with a complete history and physical examination.
-A pet’s “history” is the information you give the veterinarian about your pet’s illness.
-History is very important and can provide important clues about the cause of increased thirst and urination.
-For example, a female pet with a history of being in heat six months ago may have increased thirst and urination because of an infected uterus; an elderly cat that is also vomiting might have hyperthyroid disease; a pet that is eating well but losing weight may have diabetes mellitus (sugar diabetes).
+A pet’s history is the information you give the veterinarian about your pet’s illness.
+History is very important and can provide clues about the cause of increased thirst and urination.
+For example, a female pet with a history of being in heat six months ago may have increased thirst and urination because of an infected uterus; an elderly cat that is also vomiting might have hyperthyroidism; a pet that is eating well but losing weight may have diabetes mellitus (sugar diabetes).

-Some drugs can cause increased thirst and urination and you should tell your veterinarian about any medication or supplements your pet is receiving such as anti-seizure drugs (“anticonvulsants”), corticosteroids, and diuretics (“water pills”).
-It would also help if you measured exactly how much water your pet is drinking in a 24 hour period; this will help your veterinarian determine the severity of the problem.
+Some drugs can cause increased thirst and urination.
+Tell your veterinarian about any medication or supplements your pet receives, such as anti-seizure drugs (anticonvulsants), corticosteroids, and diuretics.
+It helps your veterinarian determine the severity of the problem if you measure how much water your pet drinks in a 24-hour period.

-Physical examination involves looking at all parts of the body, and typically includes listening to the heart and lungs with a stethoscope and “palpating” the abdomen (gently squeezing or prodding the abdomen with the fingertips to detect abnormalities of the internal organs).
-Physical examination may provide clues about the cause of increased thirst and urination.
-For example, a cat with small rough kidneys may have serious kidney disease; a dog with a sagging abdomen and hair loss might have Cushing’s disease; a dog with enlarged lymph nodes may have a cancer called lymphoma.
+A physical examination involves looking at all parts of the body, listening to the heart and lungs with a stethoscope, and palpating the abdomen (gently squeezing or prodding the abdomen with the fingertips to detect abnormalities of the internal organs).
+The physical examination may provide clues about the cause of increased thirst and urination.
+For example, a cat with small rough kidneys may have severe kidney disease; a dog with a sagging abdomen and hair loss might have Cushing’s disease; a dog with enlarged lymph nodes may have a cancer called lymphoma.

-History and physical examination are important first steps, but further testing will likely be required and your veterinarian may recommend screening tests.
-These are simple tests that provide information about the overall health of your pet and often provide clues about the underlying problem.
+History and physical examination are important first steps, but further testing will likely be required, and your veterinarian may recommend screening tests.
+These simple tests provide information about your pet's overall health and clues about the underlying problem.

 What screening tests are recommended?

-(a) The CBC (complete blood count) provides information about the three different cell types in the blood.
-These are: red blood cells, which carry oxygen to the tissues, white blood cells, which fight infection and respond to inflammation, and platelets, which help the blood to clot.
-The CBC provides details about the number, size, and shape of the various cell types, and identifies the presence of abnormal cells.
-(See article Complete Blood Count).
+Complete blood count (CBC) provides information about the three cell types in the blood: red blood cells, which carry oxygen to the tissues; white blood cells, which fight infection and respond to inflammation; platelets, which help the blood clot.
+The CBC provides details about the number, size, and shape of the various cell types and identifies the presence of abnormal cells.

-- increased number of white blood cells, which could indicate pyometra in an intact female, or hyperadrenocorticism (Cushing’s disease).
+- Increased white blood cells may indicate pyometra in an intact female or hyperadrenocorticism.

-(b) Serum biochemistry refers to the chemical analysis of serum, which is the pale yellow liquid part of the blood that remains after the cells and clotting factors have been removed.
-Serum contains many substances including enzymes, proteins, lipids (fats), glucose (sugar), hormones, electrolytes, and metabolic waste products.
+Serum biochemistry refers to the chemical analysis of serum, the pale yellow liquid part of blood that remains after the cells and clotting factors are removed.
+The serum contains many substances, including enzymes, proteins, lipids (fats), glucose (sugar), hormones, electrolytes, and metabolic waste products.
 Testing for these substances provides information about the health of various organs and tissues in the body, as well as the metabolic state of the animal.
-(See article Serum Biochemistry)

-- elevated levels of liver enzymes, which could indicate liver disease or hyperadrenocorticism (Cushing’s Disease)
+- Elevated liver enzymes could indicate liver disease or hyperadrenocorticism.

-- elevated levels of urea and creatinine, which usually are a sign of kidney disease
+- Elevated urea and creatinine are usually a sign of kidney disease.

-- high blood sugar (glucose) level which is a sign of diabetes mellitus
+- High blood sugar (glucose) level is a sign of diabetes mellitus.

-- low urea, which could signal severe liver disease or a condition call medullary washout sometimes seen in pets with longstanding increased thirst and urination.
-Medullary wash out is not serious and is reversible once the increased thirst and urination has improved.
+- Low urea could signal severe liver disease or a condition called medullary washout, which is sometimes seen in pets with longstanding increased thirst and urination.
+Medullary washout is not serious and is reversible once the increased thirst and urination have improved.

-(c) Urinalysis is a simple test that analyses the physical and chemical composition of urine.
-It measures how well the kidneys are working, identifies inflammation and infection in the urinary system, and helps to detect diabetes and other metabolic disturbances.
-Urinalysis is important for the proper interpretation of the serum biochemistry profile and should be done at the same time as blood testing.
-(See article Urinalysis).
+Urinalysis is a simple test that analyses urine's physical and chemical composition.
+It measures how well the kidneys are working, identifies inflammation and infection in the urinary system, and helps detect diabetes and other metabolic disturbances.
+Urinalysis is essential for adequately interpreting the serum biochemistry profile and should be done at the same time as blood testing.

-In a pet with increased thirst and urination some of the changes seen on urinalysis may include:
+In a pet with increased thirst and urination, some of the changes seen on a urinalysis may include:

-- low urine specific gravity.
-This means the urine is dilute or watery and confirms a pet is likely passing increased amounts of urine.
-If kidney values are elevated at the same time, then kidney disease likely present.
-If serum kidney values are low, especially urea, then severe liver disease, medullary washout, or diabetes insipidus may be the cause.
+- Low urine specific gravity—this means the urine is dilute or watery and confirms that a pet is likely passing increased amounts of urine.
+If kidney values are elevated simultaneously, kidney disease is likely.
+If serum kidney values are low, especially urea, severe liver disease, medullary washout, or diabetes insipidus may be the cause.

-- glucose (sugar).
-This is a sign of diabetes mellitus.
+- Glucose—this is a sign of diabetes mellitus.

-- red blood cells and white blood cells.
-These indicate infection and inflammation.
+- Red blood cells and white blood cells indicate infection and inflammation.
 They are found with kidney disease, urinary tract infection, and cancer.

 What other tests might be required?

-- thyroxine (Total T4) in cats - In middle aged to older cats, excessively high levels of T4 indicate hyperthyroidism (over active thyroid gland) is present.
+- Thyroxine (Total T4) in cats.
+In middle-aged to senior cats, excessively high levels of T4 indicate hyperthyroidism (overactive thyroid gland) is present.

-- testing to assess liver or kidney failure.
-These may involve function tests, X-rays, ultrasound, or biopsies.
+- Liver or kidney failure tests.
+These may involve function tests, radiographs, an ultrasound, or biopsies.

-If the screening tests are all normal and the pet continues to pass dilute urine, then testing for a disease call diabetes insipidus should be considered.
+If these screening tests are all normal, and your pet continues to pass dilute urine, testing for a disease called diabetes insipidus should be considered.

 "Diabetes insipidus is a hormonal disorder in which the kidneys do not concentrate urine as they should."

-There are two main forms of the disease:
+There are two primary forms of the disease:

-- Central Diabetes Insipidus - in which the brain fails to produce proper amounts of ADH,
+- Central diabetes insipidus (the brain fails to produce proper amounts of ADH)

-- Nephrogenic Diabetes Insipidus - in which the kidneys do not respond to ADH, even though proper amounts are released from the brain.
+- Nephrogenic diabetes insipidus (the kidneys do not respond to ADH even though proper amounts are released from the brain)

-It is important to note that there can be quite a bit of variability with the plasma osmolality test.
-It is best used as a screening test, rather than the definitive test for diabetes insipidus.
+Since there can be variability with the plasma osmolality test.
+It is best used as a screening test rather than the definitive test for diabetes insipidus.